-Indicator title Finalize CTFL Matters

-Definition A CTFL matter starts on the date of signature of the investigation directive/certificate.
+Indicator title Finalize CTFL Matters Definition A CTFL matter starts on the date of signature of the investigation directive/certificate.
 The turnaround times are determined by calculating the number of business days following the day of the start of the investigation.
 An investigation into CTFL starts when the Commissioner authorises the investigation.
 A CTFL investigation is finalised when a release letter or a PAJA letter is issued.
+Source of data or information Investigation approval memo investigation report and actual release or PAJA letter.
+Copy of approval Memo Register or Spreadsheet Signed Directives Minutes of Steering Committee Method of calculation/ assessment A simple count.
 The annual target is calculated as the average of all quarters.
 The target is met if the outcome is less than or equal to the 40 business days.

-Source of data or Investigation approval memo investigation report and actual

-information release or PAJA letter.

-Method of calculation/ assessment A simple count.

-Means of verification Investigation approval memo, Investigation report, Actual

-release or PAJA letter, and/or register of all finalised CTFL

-cases.

-Assumptions The target will be met.

-Disaggregation of N/A

-beneficiaries

-Spatial transformation N/A

-(where applicable)

-Indicator title Finalize CTFL Matters

-Calculation type Cumulative (year-end)

-Reporting cycle Quarterly

-Desired performance Target achieved or exceeded.

-Indicator Responsibility Divisional Head: Complaints and Investigations

-Divisional Head: Legal Services
+Means of verification Investigation approval memo, Investigation report, Actual release or PAJA letter, and/or register of all finalised CTFL cases.
+Copy of approval Memo Register or Spreadsheet Signed Directives Minutes of Steering Committee Assumptions The target will be met.
+Disaggregation of beneficiaries N/A Spatial transformation (where applicable) N/A Calculation type Cumulative (year-end) Reporting cycle Quarterly Desired performance Target achieved or exceeded.
+Indicator Responsibility Divisional Head: Complaints and Investigations Divisional Head: Legal Services